briannzhou/briannzhou/README.md

 ###

-<p align="left">I'm studying computer science at Princeton, with a focus on machine learning. <br><br>I was most recently at SpaceX, where I wrote Starlink's wifi telemetry system, which now runs on millions of kits.
+<p align="left">I'm studying computer science at Princeton, with a focus on machine learning. <br><br>I was most recently at SpaceX, where I wrote Starlink's wifi telemetry system.
 I also designed Starlink's Enterprise & Government interface, and was one of the first software engineers on Starlink's Aviation effort.
 If you've flown recently (on certain airlines), you've probably run my code!

 My current research explores AI alignment in public sector applications, advised by Dr. Arvind Narayanan and funded by Anthropic.
 I previously researched computer vision for 2D quantum materials, advised by Dr. Olga Russakovsky.